MV Isle of Arran: 2010s

 In February 2010, Isle of Arran struck the linkspan at Kennacraig while travelling at a speed of over 8 kn.
 No passengers or crew were harmed, but there was damage to the vessel and the linkspan. replaced her on the Islay service in 2011 and Isle of Arran again became a spare vessel.
 When not in service Isle of Arran is laid up at either Campbeltown or Rosneath.

 Isle of Arran saw service on her original route in February 2012 whilst was away for inspection after striking the pier at Ardrossan.
 In July and August 2012, she operated the additional services alongside Caledonian Isles, a role filled by until the previous summer.
 During September 2012, she provided temporary cover on the Rothesay - Wemyss Bay service whilst underwent engine repairs.
 This was her first time on the route and a temporary timetable had to be introduced as she could not keep the normal one.
 After the September holiday weekend, she remained at Rosneath for the winter, returning to Ardrossan in May 2013 to resume the additional summer service to Arran and piloting a new summer route to Campbeltown.
 In December 2015, it was announced that this route would become a permanent fixture in the timetable.

 In February 2014, Isle of Arran once again relieved at Ardrossan after Caledonian Isles broke down.
 She later relieved at Stornoway after broke down.

-In April 2015, she suffered problems with her engine shaft just before she was due to start her summer sailings to Brodick and Campbeltown, resulting in MV Caledonian Isles taking all of her traffic and offering extra sailings.
+In April 2015, she suffered problems with her engine shaft just before she was due to start her summer sailings to Brodick and Campbeltown, resulting in taking all of her traffic and offering extra sailings.
 Isle of Arran was repaired by the beginning of May and returned to service.